pnijjar/eventbrite-helpers/ISSUES.md

 - Eventbrite has severely limited the search API, as of October 2019.
   So the RSS feeds have gotten a lot shorter.
 Ideally we would retrieve events without destroying the old feed.

+- We are now getting lists of events from the Eventbrite HTML pages, which is fragile.

+- The boundary for defining "local" events is a rectangle, not a polygon.
+This is a bad fit for most geographic areas.